 I began to take long walks through Provincetown.
 I remember standing on the Jetty feeling very Wuthering Heights.
 The wind was whipping my hair around.
 The spray of the crashing waves settled on my face.
 I was so aware of my physical attachment to the drama.
 My eyes scanned the patterns of light.
 I experienced exquisite joy.

-I went home, set up my palette, and painted ravenously from that day forward.
-As the end of the summer of 2020 approached, I had over 30 pieces.
+I went home, set up my palette, and painted from that day forward.
+As the end of the summer of 2020 approached, I had many canvases.

 I was scrolling through Instagram and saw a girl in Ohio exhibiting her work on chairs.
 I asked Ken Fulk , who had just completed a venue to bring artists together in Provincetown if I could host a chair art exhibition.
 He agreed enthusiastically and the annual Mary Heaton Vorse Show was created.